 The SQL Server provides various Aggregate Functions, which allow us to perform aggregations such as calculating the average, sum, minimum, maximum, count, etc.

 SQL Aggregate Functions

 The Aggregate functions are used to extract the accumulated, total, or high-level data.
 For instance, the total regional sales, product sales by country, etc.

-To use these aggregate functions, you have to use the Group By Clause for the non-agg columns.
+To use these SQL functions, you have to use the Group By Clause for the non-aggregate columns.
 Otherwise, it will throw an error.

 |AVG||It will calculate the Average of total records (or rows) selected by the SELECT Statement.|